 Help and Support

 If you encounter challenges or problems either academically or in your personal life during your time as a graduate student, there are many resources available at Rackham and the University of Michigan to assist you.
-If you do not find what you need in the information on these pages, we encourage you to contact the Rackham Resolution Officer or the office of Graduate Student Engagement and we can direct you to the appropriate resources.
+If you do not find what you need in the information on these pages, we encourage you to contact the Rackham Resolution Officer or the office of Partnerships for Access, Community, and Excellence and we can direct you to the appropriate resources.

 Who to Contact at Rackham

 The role of Rackham’s Resolution Officer is to help graduate students and postdocs resolve a wide range of concerns, problems, or conflicts.
 The Resolution Officer provides a confidential and neutral place to express concerns and work with individuals to identify steps to achieve a timely and fair resolution.